arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![Bluetooth® Low Energy service and characteristic information from an Opta™ device](assets/user-manual-14.png)

-To learn more about Bluetooth Low Energy® connectivity in Opta™ devices, check out our [Bluetooth® Low Energy, Wi-Fi® and Ethernet on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-connectivity).

 ## Interrupts

 **Opta's analog/digital programmable inputs and user-programmable button are interrupt capable**.
 An interrupt is a signal that prompts Opta's microcontroller to stop its current execution and start executing a special routine known as the Interrupt Service Routine (ISR).
 Once the ISR finishes, the microcontroller resumes executing its previous routine.